Channel Simulation and Coded Source Compression: Classical Source Compression with a Quantum Helper

 \section{Classical Source Compression with a Quantum Helper}

 As shown in Figure~\ref{fig:QSCQH0}, the protocol for classical source coding with a quantum helper involves two senders, Alice and Bob, and one receiver, Charlie.
 Initially Alice and Bob hold $n$ copies of a classical-quantum state $\rho_{XB}$.
-In this case, Alice holds classical random variables $X^n$ while Bob (being a helper) holds a quantum state $\rho_{X^n}$ that is correlated with Alice's message.
-The goal is for the decoder Charlie to faithfully recover Alice's message when assisted by the quantum helper Bob.
+In this case, Alice holds classical random variables $X^n$ while Bob (as a helper) holds a quantum system $B^n$ that is correlated to Alice's message.
+The goal is for the decoder, Charlie, to faithfully recover Alice's message when assisted by the quantum helper, Bob.